-Prerequisite: BIOL 106 or BIOL 108 or BIOL 109 or BIOL 123 with a "C" or better.
+BIOL 106 or BIOL 107 or BIOL 109 or BIOL 123 with a "C" or better or permission of the department head.

-BIOL 255 Biotechnology I: Basic Laboratory Techniques in Biotechnology
+BIOL 255 - Biotechnology I: Basic

+Laboratory Techniques in

+Biotechnology

 This course focuses on foundation knowledge and lab competencies that are critical to success in the biotechnology industry.
 Learning to perform lab functions, such as making solutions, performing serial dilutions, making buffers, balancing pH, performing gel electrophoresis, and packing liquid chromatography columns, requires that students develop an understanding of the concepts and mathematics involved, practice the procedures, and demonstrate the competency to execute them.